jackmpcollins/magentic/README.md

 # 'Colorful Threads'
 ```

-The decorator will respect the return type annotation of the function.
-This can be [any type supported by `pydantic`](https://docs.pydantic.dev/latest/usage/types/types/) including a `pydantic` model.
+The `@prompt` decorator will respect the return type annotation of the decorated function.
+This can be [any type supported by pydantic](https://docs.pydantic.dev/latest/usage/types/types/) including a `pydantic` model.

 ```python
 from magentic import prompt